 It’ll entail wholesale changes to your marketing culture, and even to how you deal with retailers, co-marketing, P.R. and more.
 Plus, it involves a relationship with consumers extending beyond simply trying to nail a sale at every available touch-point.
 Your brand’s value to the consumer, if it’s really and truly valuable enough to enable a content-focused community, is contingent on far more than pricing or that sexy new packaging you’ve trotted out.

-3. It’s Not About The Brand
+Not About The Brand3.
+It’s

 In 2012, Facebook did a study that laid out how to drive brand engagement via their platform.
 It show the returns on three types of messages: